tomzx/blog.tomrochette.com-content/agi/books/on-intelligence/article.md

 * V1 (the primary visual area) is concerned with low-level visual features such as tiny edge-segments, small-scale components of motion, binocular disparity (for stereo-vision), and basic color and constrast information
 * Eventually, sensory information passes into "association areas," which is the name sometimes used for the regions of the cortex that receive inputs from more than one sense
 * It is thanks to association regions that your are able to be aware that the sight of a fly crawling up your arm and the tickling sensation you feel there share the same cause
+* Pyramidal neurons comprises 8 out of every 10 neuron cells of the neocortex
+* Mountcastle suggests that since (all the brain) regions all look the same, perhaps they are actually performing the same basic operation.
+He proposed that the cortex uses the same computational tool to accomplish everything it does
+* Mountcastle argues that the reason one region of cortex looks slightly different from another is because of what it is connected to, and not because its basic function is different.
+He concludes that there is a common function, a common algorithm, that is performed by all cortical regions
+* The human brain has an incredible capacity to learn and adapt to thousands of environments that didn't exist until very recently.
+This argues for an extremely flexible system, not one with a thousand solutions for a thousand problems
+* Apparently no area of cortex is content to represent nothing.
+The visual cortex, not receiving information from the eyes like it is "supposed" to, casts around for other input patterns to sift through - in this case, from other cortical regions
+* Visual information from the outside world is sent to your brain via a million fibers in your optic nerve.
+After a brief transit through the thalamus, they arrive at the primary visual cortex
+* Sounds are carried via the thirty thousand fibers of your auditory nerve.
+They pass through some older parts of your brain and then arrive at your primary auditory cortex
+* Your spinal cord carries information about touch and internal sensations to your brain via another million fibers.
+They are received by your primary somatosensory cortex
+* In vision, the sense organ is your retina.
+An image enters your pupil, gets inverted by your lens, hits your retina, and creates a spatial pattern.
+This pattern gets relayed to your brain
+* About three times every second, your eyes make a sudden movement called a saccade.
+They fixate on one point, and then suddenly jump to another point.
+Every time your eyes move, the image on your retina changes.
+This means that the patterns carried into your brain are also changing completely with each saccade
+* Sounds are converted into action potentials through a coiled-up organ in each ear called the cochlea.
+High-frequency tones cause vibrations in the cochlea's stiff base.
+Low-frequency tones cause vibrations in the cochlea's floppier and wider outer portion.
+Mid-frequency tones vibrate intermediate segments.
+Each site on the cochlea is studded with neurons that fire as they are shaken
+* Vision is more like three senses - motion, color and luminance (black-and-white constrast)
+* Touch has pressure, temperature, pain, and vibration
+* We also have an entire system of sensors that tell us about our joint angles and bodily position.
+It is called the proprioceptive system
+* We also have the vestibular system in the inner ear, which gives us our sense of balance

 # See also